-The USAA Cashback Rewards Plus American Express pays 5% cash back on the first $3,000 in gas and military base purchases each year; 2% on the first $3,000 in supermarket purchases per year; and unlimited 1% cashback on everything else.
+The USAA Cashback Rewards Plus American Express pays 5% cash back on the first $3,000 in gas and military base purchases each year; 2% on the first $3,000 in supermarket purchases per year; and unlimited 1% cashback on everything else that's eligible.
 You’ll earn 1% on gas and grocery purchases over the annual limit.
 As a cardholder, you’ll have access to other American Express perks like extended warranty, collision damage waiver coverage, and zero fraud liability.

 You’re eligible to join USAA if you or your spouse are retired, active, Reserve, Guard or every served in the military or your parents or spouse is a USAA member.

 Best for Gas and Grocers

 Best for Big Spenders

-To join, you must be a current or retired employee of a business or organization partnered with Alliant, or related to a current Alliant member.
+To join, you must be a current or retired employee of a business, member of organization partnered with Alliant, or related to a current Alliant member.
 You may also join if you live or work in certain communities.
-Otherwise, you can make a donation to Foster Care to Success then become a member of Alliant.
+Otherwise, you can make a $5 membership donation toward charity group Foster Care to Success then become a member of Alliant.